barney11/tmdb-data-platform/README.md

 __Optional__ : If you plan to make a fork of this project and keep maximum code quality level, install the dev dependancies and activate pre-commit :

 ```
-pip install .[dev]
+pip install -e .[dev]
 pre-commit install
 ```

 ### Generate a TMDb API key

-&rarr; Create an account and generate an API key on _The Movie Database_ : https://www.themoviedb.org/
+Create an account and generate an API key on _The Movie Database_ : https://www.themoviedb.org/

-&rarr; Export your API key :
+Export your API key :

 ```
 export TF_VAR_TMDB_API_KEY=<your-api-key>